 Steps to Find a Hot Tub Leak:

 - The first thing you have to do is turn off the power in your hot tub.
 First, as we mentioned above, you will want to check the pump.
-Take your flashlight and check the equipment area in order to check for leaks around the pump.
+Take your flashlight and check the equipment area to check for leaks around the pump.
 Feel it with your hand to see if it’s wet.
 If this is the case, you may need to replace the entire pump.

-- Another thing you can do is let the water to rest and see if it drops to a certain level.
+- Another thing you can do is let the water rest and see if it drops to a certain level.
 If you find that the water has stopped by a jet, this is where the leak is.

-- Take your crayon or grease pencil and mark the area where your hot tub’s water level is typically.
+- Take your crayon or grease pencil and mark the area where your hot tub’s water level is typical.
 Then, turn the power on in your hot tub and let it run for approximately 24 hours.
 After 24 hours have gone by, turn the power off and mark the current water level.

 - The next thing you will want to do is fill the hot tub to the point where the water level was initially but without turning on the hot tub.
 Let it rest like this for 24 hours again and see if the water level has dropped at all.
 If it dropped to the same level as it did when you left the hot tub running, that means the culprit is the hot tub’s shell.
 If the water leaked more rapidly when you left the pumps running, that means there is a leak somewhere after the water has left the pumps.
-And if the water leaks more slowly when the hot tub is off, that means the source of the leak is where the water line is before the pump.
+And if the water drips more slowly when the hot tub is off, that means the source of the leak is where the water line is before the pump.
 This step is used to determine whether there has been a vessel leak, pressure leak, or suction side leak.

 How Much is it Going to Cost?